October Health – 2025 Report

 What can businesses do to assist their employees?

-Ways to Lower Loneliness Stress in the Workplace
+Ways for a Company to Lower Loneliness Stress

 -

-- Use platforms like October to offer digital group sessions focused on connection and mental wellness.
+Use platforms like October to offer facilitated group discussions focusing on social connection and mental well-being. -

-Supporting employees by integrating these practices can significantly reduce feelings of loneliness and improve overall workplace mental health.
+Implementing these can reduce loneliness and improve overall workplace mental health.